abitrolly/fedora-packages-static/README.md

 # fedora-packages-static

-This project intends to replace the current Fedora [packages app](https://apps.fedoraproject.org/packages/) which is built atop now dead librairies and a pain to maintain.
+This project replaces the former Fedora [packages app](https://apps.fedoraproject.org/packages/) which is built atop now dead librairies and a pain to maintain.
 See *[The packages app has a short runway](https://lists.fedoraproject.org/archives/list/infrastructure@lists.fedoraproject.org/thread/WWQG4RE5PSR5I2GND5SVWGMZRJNVRRPS/)* for context.

-The idea here is to generate a static page for every package and index it using an independent tool such as [Yacy](https://yacy.net/).
+This project generates a static page for each package, which is then indexed by Solr.

 With the exception of the MIT `assets/css/bootstrap.min.css`, the content of this repository is licensed under the GPLv3.

-## TODO

-* Clean code, make pylint and humans happy.
-* Display dependencies in package detail page.
-* Add support for modular and flatpak repositories.

 ## Dependencies

-The scripts contained in this repository depend
+The scripts contained in this repository depend on:

 * `make`
 * `curl`